curl/everything-curl/transfers/conn/reuse.md

    For example by using the `Connection: close` HTTP response header or a HTTP/2 or HTTP/3 "go away" frame.

- - The HTTP response of a transfer is sent in such a way that a connection close is the only way to detect the end of the body.
+ - The HTTP/1 response of a transfer is sent in such a way that a connection close is the only way to detect the end of the body.
+Or just an HTTP/1 receive error that makes curl deem that it cannot safely reuse the connection anymore.

  - The connection is deemed "dead" when libcurl tries to reuse it.
 It might happen when the server side has closed the connection after the previous transfer was completed.
-It can also happen if a stateful firewall/NAT or something in the network path drops the connection.
+It can also happen if a stateful firewall/NAT or something in the network path drops the connection or if there is HTTP/2 or HTTP/3 traffic (like PING frames) over the connection when unattended.

  - The previous transfer is deemed too old to reuse.
 If `CURLOPT_MAXLIFETIME_CONN` is set, libcurl will not reuse a connection that